 I know what it feels like to hate a truth.
 I absolutely believe that “God works in all things for the good of those who love Him” as Romans 8:28 says.
 When I found out that one of my closest friends was sexually assaulted, I despised that verse.
 I still believed it, but I couldn’t possibly take that verse as comfort.
 I sure as hell didn’t offer it to her as consolation.
 It’s been more than two years since my friend shared that horrible news with me and to this day, I get woozy with disgust and heartbreak and rage when I think about it.
 I haven’t the slightest clue how God could bring good from that, but I know that He will.

 Honestly, I don’t know if the doctrine of reprobation is more or less sickening, more or less personal.
 Neighbors and friends’ family have died leaving us unsure of their standing with God, or totally certain that their standing was not good.
-For all the evils and pains we experience on earth—even things as evil a rape—we can still cling to hope.
-Old wounds can heal (though we may never be the same).
+For all the evils and pains we experience on earth, we can still cling to hope.
+Old wounds can heal.
 We can find peace again.
 Through Christ, we can seek reconciliation with those who’ve done us wrong.
 And one day we will be in heaven where there will be no more tears.
 All will be right.
 We don’t have that same comfort for our loved ones who go to their grave hating God.
 For them, to quote 2 Corinthians 6:2, the “acceptable time” and “day of salvation” has passed.
 Hope has gone with it.
 No healing can occur.
 No reconciliation can happen.

 Obviously this isn’t an easy topic to talk about, and yet I find myself talking about it all the time.
 It’s unavoidable in the Christian life.
 It’s a question Christians have wrestled with for centuries, and not because Scripture is silent on the matter.
 The answer is in fact found quite easily in the Bible.
 Accepting the answer is the challenge.
 That’s been the case for me, and I keep that in mind as I broach this topic with others.
 Whether you’re a fellow believer struggling to share your beliefs well or you’re merely interested in seeing how Christians answer this question, hopefully this post can help start the conversation.
 There are three things I remind myself of whenever I speak about reprobation.
 First, believing in this is uncomfortable.
 Second, belief must be grounded in faith, not feelings.
 Third, some of the questions we’ll want to ask must be left unanswered.